EJHENNELLY/CloudResume-Project/README.md

 I have been working to transition into a tech career for some time now and like most people, I spent tons of time, money, and effort stressing over certifications that I was led to believe would be the key to me landing a role in the dynamic tech industry.
 After having achieved the certifications that I thought would change everything, I started applying to jobs and began realizing that while these certs showed I was a quick-learner and were "proof" that I had the necessary knowledge to do the job, I still did not have much to offer in terms of anything that I had built.
 My cybersecurity and security engineer certifications mostly just allowed me to show screen shots of walk throughs that I had done during the course of my learning.
 So, I decided to create something to show to hiring managers.
 But what?
 I hate to admit that it took me sometime to determine what to create.
 In the end, it seemed fairly obvious....
 A resume.

+---
+---

 In this project, I am going to walk through the steps I took to create this resume and the things I learned along the way.

 I will use a number of programming languages and AWS services in this project:
 Programming = HTML, CSS, Javascript, Python,
-AWS Services = S3, Route 53, CloudFront, DynamoDB, API-Gateway, Lambda
+AWS Services = S3, Route 53, CloudFront, Certificate Manager

 First things first, you need a few things to get started:
 - An AWS account with access to the console